vasu31dev/playwright-ts/README.md

 The framework provides a set of utility functions that simplify common actions and assertions in Playwright.
 These functions are located in the `tests/utils` directory and include:

-- `LocatorUtils.ts`: Contains functions for locating web elements in different ways.
+- `LocatorUtils.ts`: This file contains functions for locating web elements in different ways, such as by test ID, label, text, CSS, or XPath.
-- `ActionUtils.ts`: Contains functions for performing actions such as clicking, filling input fields, selecting options, and navigating pages.
+- `ActionUtils.ts`: This file contains functions for performing actions such as clicking, filling input fields, selecting options from dropdowns, and navigating between pages.
-- `ElementUtils.ts`: Contains functions for conditional statements with web elements, text/s, inputvalue/s.
+- `ElementUtils.ts`: This file contains functions for handling conditional statements with web elements, such as checking if an element is visible, hidden, or contains certain text or input values.
-- `AssertUtils.ts`: Contains functions for adding soft and hard assertions in your tests.
+- `AssertUtils.ts`: This file contains functions for adding both soft and hard assertions in your tests.
+Soft assertions do not stop the test when they fail, while hard assertions do.
-- `Timeouts.ts`: Contains static timeouts to use along with different functions or to override the existing default timeouts using functional options
+- `Timeouts.ts`:  This file contains static timeout values that can be used along with different functions.

+These utilities are designed to make your tests more readable and maintainable and to reduce the amount of boilerplate code you need to write.

 Here are a few examples of how to use the utility function: